heliogoodbye/STFQ-WP-Iframe/README.md

 - example.com
 - anotherdomain.com

-You can modify the list of allowed domains by editing the plugin code where the `$allowed_domains` array is defined; additionally, uncomment the line of code (remove the "/*" and "*/" around the line) to activate the feature:
+You can modify the list of allowed domains by editing the plugin code where the `$allowed_domains` array is defined; additionally, uncomment the line of code (remove the "//" at the front line) to activate the feature:

 ```php
 $allowed_domains = array('example.com', 'anotherdomain.com');